chaoyuim/ords_in_docker/README.md

           commit;
         end;
       /

 - ATP wallet zip file( which can be downloaded from your OCI console )
+- Change passwd in Dockerfile for ords password and atp service name( this can be found in OCI )

       RUN bash -e config_ords.sh <PWD for Custom_ords_public_user> <atp service name>